Getting protection under the Harassment Act

 If the harasser breaches the Restraining Order, they can be jailed for up to six months or fined up to $5,000.

 However, they can be jailed for up to two years if they’ve already been convicted twice in the last three years of breaching a Restraining Order made to protect you.
-This heavier penalty applies whether the earlier convictions related to the same Restraining Order or to a separate Restraining Order made to protect you.
+This heavier penalty applies whether the earlier convictions are related to the same Restraining Order or to a different Restraining Order made to protect you.

 Note: To get a Restraining Order you have to show that there’s been a pattern of harassment.
 But once the order is made, any further harassment will be a breach and a criminal offence, even if there’s just a single act.